-Best Budget Fleece Jackets for Women of 2020
+Best Budget Fleece Jackets for Women

 The The North Face TKA Glacier 1/4 Zip - Women's balances breathability and warmth, making it an excellent budget fleece jacket for recreating outdoors in cool weather.
 The materials are thin, offering stand-alone warmth on cool days.
 The fabric allows for ample movement while water from light rain or snow wicks away with ease.
 The elasticized cuffs and hem keeps the materials in place and moves well with the body while exploring the natural world.
 It has a stylish appeal that is just at home while hanging out with friends as it is on the trails.

 Our most significant caveat with this jacket is its lack of pockets and a narrower fit.
 The fit is best for a slim body and feels a little restrictive across the chest and shoulders for those with a thicker shape or broader shoulders.
 As a result, we'd recommend sizing up.
 Since this is a lighter jacket, it's not advised to wear in super cold weather where you might find yourself standing around in the cold.
 Since the fit is tighter, you might also have a bit of trouble layering it over thicker baselayers.
 That said, it is best for those seeking a lightweight option that can be used while being active or hanging out at home.